Quick start

 - Estimated runtime is the main answer.

-- Usable energy is the watt-hours after the efficiency percentage.
+- Usable capacity is the labeled mAh after the percentage allowance in current mode.

 Common mistakes to avoid